United Airlines Holdings Inc. (UAL) Shares Down Despite Recent Market Volatility

 UAL’s Market Performance

-UAL stock saw a decrease of -2.32% in the past week, with a monthly decline of -3.41% and a quarterly a decrease of -18.77%.
-The volatility ratio for the week is 3.65%, and the volatility levels for the last 30 days are 3.14% for United Airlines Holdings Inc. (UAL)..
-The simple moving average for the past 20 days is -2.76% for UAL’s stock, with a -0.28% simple moving average for the past 200 days.
+UAL stock saw an increase of 6.67% in the past week, with a monthly gain of 3.81% and a quarterly increase of -10.13%.
+The volatility ratio for the week is 3.54%, and the volatility levels for the last 30 days are 3.27% for United Airlines Holdings Inc. (UAL).
+The simple moving average for the past 20 days is 3.55% for UAL’s stock, with a 5.90% simple moving average for the past 200 days.

 Analysts’ Opinion of UAL